nasa/utm-docs/README.md

 The structure of the working groups is somewhat driven by the [NASA-FAA Research Transition Team for UTM](https://www.faa.gov/uas/research/utm/) organization structure.
 Please see the [UTM RTT Plan](FAA_NASA_UAS_Traffic_Management_Research_Plan.pdf) for more details on the Research Transition Team.

 ### Concepts Working Group
+The CWG will define the concept of UTM in terms of overall conceptual principles and assumptions, including those associated with operations, supporting architecture, information flows and exchanges, and FAA and UAS operator roles and responsibilities.
+This scoping and definition will: (1) ensure consistent messaging of a coordinated FAA/NASA view of UTM; (2) guide the efforts of other UTM RTT working groups; and (3) support the development of the UTM pilot program.

 ### Data and Information Architecture Working Group
+The objective of the DWG is to identify and collaboratively research and develop technical capabilities for the data/information exchange needed across stakeholders to support UAS operations that meet NAS service expectations.
+The data exchange and information architecture subgroup will work in conjunction with the Concepts & Scenarios, SAA, and Communications & Navigation subgroups to identify the data exchange and information gaps and/or deltas associated with the UTM concepts, strategies, and system capabilities to support safe expansion of the UAS operating envelope across the NAS structure.

 ### Sense and Avoid Working Group
+The objective for this subgroup is to explore operator solutions to ensure that unmanned aircraft do not collide with other aircraft (unmanned or manned).

 ### Communications and Navigation Working Group
+The objective for this subgroup is to explore operator solutions to ensure that UA are under operational control of the pilot (to the degree appropriate to the scenario) and remain within a defined area (around a planned trajectory or as a defined area).